FarhanTips/Dev-Stack-Web-Page-React-Typescript/README.md

 ### **2. What is the difference between props and state?**

-**Answer:** Props are used to pass data from a parent component to a child component and are read-only.
+**Answer:** Props are used to pass data from a parent component to a child component and they are read-only from the child's side.
 State is data managed inside a component that can change and cause the component to re-render.

 ### **3. What does the `useState` hook do, and where did you use it in this project?**